scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 minute

 Fill a creature with healing energy, causing their wounds to close over time.
+Make a spellcasting roll against 2 Terrible dice.
+On success the target heals 1 wound for every crit rolled.
 For the duration, on the start of the creatures turn they heal 1 wound and remove the effects of 1 lesser wound.

 Regeneration lasts an additional turn for every level above the 4th.